uts58/uts58/README.md

 ## Utsha Saha - AI/ML Engineer
-Utsha Saha is an AI/ML engineer specializing in LLM applications and production machine learning systems, currently building, maintaining, and shipping production LLM systems at FBS.
-He works primarily in Python and Java, with hands-on focus on large language model (LLM) applications, RAG-based systems, agentic systems, and machine learning.
+I am an AI/ML engineer specializing in LLM applications and production machine learning systems, currently building, maintaining, and shipping production LLM systems at FBS.
+I work primarily in Python and Java, with hands-on focus on large language model (LLM) applications, RAG-based systems, agentic systems, and machine learning.

-Utsha holds an MSc in Computer Science from North Dakota State University and a BSc in Computer Science from AIUB (American International University-Bangladesh).
+I hold a MSc in Computer Science from NDSU (US) with focus on Machine Learning and a BSc in Computer Science from AIUB (BD).
-He is based in the US and is open to collaboration.

 ## Skill Set
 - Languages: Python, Java